Top tips for a Stockholm city break

 Where to stay in Stockholm:

-The delightful Story Hotel Riddargatan is situated in the heart of Stockholm with Östermalm’s Stureplan nearby.
-The shopping favourite NK as well as the Old Town are within a short walking distance.
+The delightful Story Hotel Riddargatan is situated in the heart of Stockholm, near Östermalm’s Stureplan.
+The shopping favourite, NK as well and the Old Town are within a short walking distance.

 Breakfast is included, and the trendy interior will inspire some cool Instagram posts.

 The Nobis Hotel is a stylish, luxury hotel, ideally situated next to Norrmalmstorg, where you’ll find some of the city’s best restaurants, shops, nightclubs, and attractions.

 Modern and budget-friendly Scandic Sjöfartshotellet is located on Södermalm island, just five minutes from the Old Town and the ferry to Djurgården.